 If you’re experiencing seizures, you need to take precautions to avoid injuries that may occur during them.

 After asking about your medical history, your doctor will check for the following signs of SSPE:

 - damage to your optic nerve

 - damage to the retinas in your eyes

 - poor performance on movement and coordination tests

-- serum antibody titer - a blood test to check for a previous measles infection
+- a serum antibody titer, which is a blood test to check for a previous measles infection

-There is no cure for SSPE.
-However, your doctor can prescribe some antiviral drugs that may slow the progression, and anticonvulsant drugs to control the seizures.
-In most cases people with SSPE live one to two years, but occasionally longer.
+No cure is available for SSPE.
+However, your doctor can prescribe some antiviral drugs that may slow the progression of your condition.
+They may also prescribe anticonvulsant drugs to control seizures.
+According to NINDS, most people with SSPE die within one to three years.
+In some cases, they live longer.